mshrekhar/Roboracer-Final-Project/README.md

 ### Wall Following

 A right-wall PID controller is used during the exploratory lap.
-Two LiDAR beams — one pointing directly right and one angled 50° forward — estimate the wall angle and project the car's distance to the wall ahead by a lookahead distance.
+Two LiDAR beams, one pointing directly right and one angled 50° forward, estimate the wall angle and project the car's distance to the wall ahead by a lookahead distance.
 A PID controller drives this projected distance to a setpoint, with EMA smoothing on the steering output and speed scheduling based on steering magnitude.
 We initially tried gap following but it required per-track tuning and produced too much oscillation for reliable SLAM; right-wall PID generalized immediately.

 ### SLAM